dmd-program/dmd-100-book/docs/lessons/lesson-2/projects/ritual/develop_test_and_review.md

 Use the file format indicated in each step.
 You must obtain prior approval to deviate from these upload requirements.
 Please check that your work has uploaded properly.

-1. Post the corresponding feedback to your assigned feedback group member's assignment submission as a **comment** in Studio.
+1. Post the corresponding feedback to your assigned feedback group member's assignment submission as a **comment**.
-2. Combine all the feedback you've written and upload to this assignment's submission text field or upload a MS Word document.